Obechar-Digital-Business-Line/maze-runner/README.md

 ```
 Here, the `-i` is an argument which defines the input file, and `-o` defines the output file.

 The bot must only send 1 action for each step, after only when the position of the bot in **maze_metadata.json** is changed.
 The action must be either `left`, `right`, `up` or `down`.
 The output action is represented by an **action.txt** file.
-For example, with the given metadata, the bot might want to go left and the action.txt will be like:
+For example, with the given metadata, the bot might plan a path to go left, up, left, down, right and so on.
+The action.txt in this case will be like:

 ``` txt
   left